 The best and safest time for your chickens to free range is usually when you are with them in the garden and can keep an eye on them.
 This allows you to keep them from causing too much mischief by throwing a handful of tasty corn in an area as far away as possible from flowers and veggies.
 My lively bunch of ladies will then loudly proclaim their excitement and run to gather all the tasty treats.
 This will usually keep them preoccupied for at least 30 mins.

-This entry was posted in Guides on May 30th, 2019 by chloewelch
+This entry was posted in Chickens on May 30th, 2019 by chloewelch

 Are you thinking about adopting a kitten or rescue cat?
 That’s great – but it’s important to ensure you are completely prepared to provide the care they need first.